 7-I am by no means an ascetic, nor do I by any means object to the ritual function of sex in some cults.
 But polytheism is a religion, and therefore ought to be regulated by tradition and authority, not abused and innovated by whim and ideology.
 Polytheism is a collective activity, not an individual one, and should be judged according to the collective benefits it provides for one community, without being at the expense of another.
 When I argue against the innovations of Paculla Annia, I do not provide my individual opinion, but rather I present the traditional view.

 8-The subversive ideology of Paculla Annia in the name of Dionysos has had its benefits perhaps during the early days of neopaganism when people began to rebel against Christianity.
 It helped them steer and break from the Christian bondage and come to see the light.
 Some say Spartacus was inspired to rebel by a priestess of Dionysos, and that is very well.
 However, one bondage should not lead to another.
 We must make an important distinction: Subversion in the name of Dionysos should only be approved as a means to escape from monotheism or imperialism, but once one enters into polytheism, original tradition must be sought and followed, rather than subverted.
-If Dionysos is a liberator, he is certainly not a subverter.
+If Dionysos is a liberator in times of enslavement, he is certainly not a subverter in times of freedom.

 9-The cult of Dionysos today is in need of an honest and learned priesthood that promotes and restores tradition at the expense of individual desire and harmful innovations.
 Far too many people are paying homage to Dionysos because of the wild sex and drinking they falsely think his cult offers.
 They are falsely fitting their modernism with polytheism.
 We need proper priests who can serve communities seriously, not fanatic magicians, philosophers and artists who are in love with pleasure and “human experience”.